 - To roll out content in phases.

-- To develop large courses that would benefit from personalised learning journeys for learners based on roles and current level of understanding, etc.
+- To develop large courses that would benefit from personalized learning journeys for learners based on roles and current level of understanding, etc.

 - For cohort-based courses, where detailed learner and content insights are helpful to make improvements for future runs.